-Mandatory SAF-T reporting will be introduced for businesses from 1 January 2020.
+Mandatory SAF-T reporting was introduced for businesses from 1 January 2020.
 It is only required on an on-demand basis by the tax authorities, typically immediately before a tax audit.

 It has been in operation on a voluntary basis since 2017.
 Businesses below NOK5 million, and not storing their data electronically, are exempted from the mandatory requirement.